makehumancommunity/community-plugins-makeskin/README.md

 It should be especially noted that the MHMAT model is wider than what is actually implemented in MakeHuman, so there are several keys that are supported by MHMAT, but which makes no visible difference at all in MakeHuman.

+On the opposite end it should be noted that a few keys have been added to make the handling in blender more smooth.
+These keys are outside the MHMAT spec and will not make a visible difference in MakeHuman.
+They will, however, survive the roundtrip to blender: If you use makeskin (or MPFB with makeskin enabled) when importing, you will get the settings set in blender.

+For more details, see the respective key's documentation.

 | MHMAT key                                                           | Implemented in MakeSkin | Visible in Blender | Visible in MH  | Description |
 | :------------------------------------------------------------------ | :---------------------: | :----------------: | :------------: | :---------- |